Favourited 828 times

 We are producing most of our plants ourselves – either from seeds, cuttings or root splitting.
 There will, therefore, be great possibilities for working with plants, for instance with propagation, grafting, pruning, weeding or the establishment of our plant nursery - currently counting a few thousand perennials.
 In 2021 we will start establishing a large kitchen garden as well.

 We have made a complete permaculture design for our entire property.
 This design will over time be implemented and includes earthworks, water design (swales, ponds, diversion drains, chinampa system), access roads and several structural elements, and also a massive mandala garden!

 We regularly film and photograph our work to freely share our experiences, so if you have specific skills regarding camera use, we might use your assistance for photo, audio, video, and editing of these.

 Because we are still in the middle of building our house, we live in a cabin around 5 km from our property.
 The cabin is small, and there are no extra buildings to live in.
-Therefore, when staying with us, you must sleep in a tent (bring your own or use ours), but you can, of course, use the facilities of our cabin (kitchen, bathroom, living room, washing machine and such).
-On the building site, we have a very small insulated shed where a single person can sleep - or a very closely embraced couple ;o) These are all temporary solutions until we, hopefully this year, together can build proper accommodations for our guests.
-We can also provide you with duvets, pillows, bedding (if you cannot provide your own sleeping bag), towels and washing detergents as needed.
+Therefore, when staying with us, you will sleep in a tent, but you can, of course, use the facilities of our cabin (kitchen, bathroom, living room, washing machine and such).
+On the building site, we have a very small insulated shed where a single person can sleep - or a very closely embraced couple 😉 These are all temporary solutions until we, hopefully this year, together can build proper accommodations for our guests.

-We eat breakfast and dinner together in the cabin, but most often we eat lunch at the building site.
+We eat all meals together in the cabin, but joining the meals are optional.
+You can also grab something and bring it along if you want to go somewhere and have an afternoon/evening on your own.
 We can provide for most dietary restrictions/directions.
 Fruit, coffee and tea are available all day.